Contaminated blood: thousands of Britons will be compensated

 The cost of raw materials and goods leaving factories also continued to rise.

-Inflation is melting the purchasing power of the British at record speed, with real wages, that is to say adjusted after price increases, which have lost 3% for the three months ended at the end of June, had announced the ONS on Tuesday.
+Inflation is melting the purchasing power of the British at record speed, with real wages, that is to say adjusted following price increases, which have lost 3% for the three months ended at the end of June, had announced the ONS on Tuesday.

 The consequences are already being felt on the economy: British gross domestic product (GDP) contracted by 0.1% in the second quarter, before a probable entry into recession at the end of the year.

-“I understand that times are tough and people are worried about the price increases that countries around the world are facing,” Finance Minister Nadhim Zahawi said, highlighting the £37bn support package. already announced by the government.
+“I understand that times are tough and people are worried regarding the price increases that countries around the world are facing,” Finance Minister Nadhim Zahawi said, highlighting the £37bn support package. already announced by the government.

 But many voices are calling for much more to be done in the face of historic price rises, criticizing the inaction of the executive in the midst of the Conservatives’ campaign to choose the successor to resigning Prime Minister Boris Johnson.